SonarSource/gh-action-lt-backlog/ToggleLockBranch/ReadMe.md

 ### `github-token`

 Token to access the GitHub API.

+The token needs `administration:write` permissions or `public_repo` scope from a user with admin rights to the repository.

 ### `branch-pattern`